yogi1967/MoneydancePythonScripts/source/install-readme.txt

 list_future_reminders:                  View future reminders on screen.
 Allows you to set the days to look forward

-net_account_balances:                   Homepage / summary screen widget.
+net_account_balances:                   Summary Page (HomePage) widget.
 Display the total of selected Account Balances

 total_selected_transactions:            One-click.
 Shows a popup total of the register txn amounts selected on screen